About Melinjo Dimer Resveratrol

 Melinjo Dimer Resveratrol is a natural resveratrol extracted from the seeds of the melinjo, Gnetum gnemon.
 This small tree is native to Southeast Asia and melinjo is the common Indonesian name for the plant.

-The source of the product originates from the island of Java in Indonesia and each production lot leaving the factory in Japan, where the product is standardized, can be traced back to a single farmer and field in Indonesia.
+The source of the product originates from the island of Java in Indonesia and each production lot leaving the factory in Japan, where the product is standardized, and can be traced back to a single farmer and field in Indonesia.

 Melinjo Dimer Resveratrol can be found in a range of consumer products in Japan and is available for food and supplement manufacturers in the European Union and in the United States.